 Restrained web design with a pleasant purple/white color scheme and excellent use of graphics, lists, and videos.

 Few resources cover Alzheimer's disease in more depth and scope than this website.
-A comprehensive, balanced, and unbiased resource for patients, caregivers, and researchers.
+It is a comprehensive, balanced, and unbiased resource for patients and caregivers.
+Unfortunately, there is no referencing to assure the reader that this is also high quality and recent information.

-Contains many links for audience-specific information for patients, caregivers, researchers, and advocates
+Contains many links for audience-specific information for patients and caregivers

 Strikes a nice balance between informational resources and personal testimonials from patients and caregivers